 But you’re not here for that.
 The question here is, will CBD make you fail a drugs test?

-This question is becoming more important with CBD appealing to a wide rage of people, who’s careers depend on regularly passing a CBD drug test.
+This question is becoming more critical with CBD appealing to a wide range of people, whose careers depend on regularly avoiding positive drug tests.

 But the answer isn’t as clear cut as you might think, and there are three main variables to consider:

-While cannabidiol is world anti-doping (WADA) approved, and on its own is legal in most countries, the risk originates from tetrahydrocannabinol, also known as THC, which is found in trace amounts in full spectrum CBD products and is explicitly tested for in drug tests.
+Cannabidiol is world anti-doping (WADA) approved, and on its own is legal in most countries, but the risk stems from THC.

-THC is also found in other related CBD products too, including full spectrum CBD paste, and full spectrum CBD extract.
-Anything classed as full spectrum is off-limits for those looking to stay in the clear with a drugs test.
+It’s critical to note that THC is also found in other related CBD products outside of oils too, including full-spectrum CBD paste, and full-spectrum CBD extract.
+Anything classed as full-spectrum is off-limits for those looking to stay in the clear with a drugs test.

 If you are drug tested, using CBD Isolate based products are your best bet.